What Is Video Conferencing? How It Works, Uses, and Business Benefits

 Types of video conferencing systems

 Personal video conferencing systems: These are usually used for one-on-one or small group meetings.
-They work on devices like laptops, desktops, tablets, or smartphones using video conferencing software such as Vonage.
+They work on devices like laptops, desktops, tablets, or smartphones.
 Ideal for remote workers, freelancers, and small businesses.

 Room-based video conferencing systems: Designed for larger meetings or conferences in dedicated rooms with multiple participants.
 These systems include high-quality cameras, microphones, and screens for clear, professional video calls.
 Common in corporate offices, boardrooms, and conference rooms.